microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 ```
 It can be seen that the individual API call history contain redundant information of the conversation.
 For a long conversation the degree of redundancy is high.
 The compact history is more efficient and the individual API call history contains more details.

+## Agents (Experimental)

+[`flaml.autogen.agents`](../reference/autogen/agent/agent) contains an experimental implementation of interactive agents which can adapt to human or simulated feedback.
+This subpackage is under active development.

 ## Other Utilities